Powerock38/gns3-config-generator/README.md

 - configure the loopback interface
 - if PE:
   - vrf definition for each CE
+    - import and export route target of this client
+    - also import route target of friend clients
 - for each interface:
   - configure the interface IP address
   - if PE-CE link: